robudexIT/awsdevopsproject/sdlc automation/project03/README.md

 # This Project is using Codepipeline Custom Action to created updated and fully patched linuxAMI,

-Note: This Project is created in Region: us-west-2/Oregon.
-Note: This Project is based on  https://github.com/aws-samples/aws-codepipeline-custom-action.
+Note: This Project is created in Region: us-west-2/Oregon.And This Project is based on  https://github.com/aws-samples/aws-codepipeline-custom-action.
 I changes and remove all codes that not relevant on this project.
 As an aspirant DevOPS Engineer, Its really good to know that we have some reference to someone that smarter than us and apply it to our own project.

 AWS Sevices Used:
 - System Manager ParameterStore